MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ### Add JSON files to source control

 By default, the *tasks* and *launch* JSON files aren't visible in **Solution Explorer**.
-The files are located in a hidden folder named *.vs* in the root (\) folder of your codebase.
+The files are located in a hidden folder named *.vs* in the root (\\) folder of your codebase.
 The files are hidden because they commonly aren't added to source control.
 You can view hidden files in Visual Studio by selecting the **Show All Files** option in **Solution Explorer**.

-If you want to add the JSON files to source control, drag the files to the root (\) of your codebase in your file system.
+If you want to add the JSON files to source control, drag the files to the root (\\) folder of your codebase in your file system.
 The files become visible in **Solution Explorer** and available to source control.

 ## Define tasks with tasks.vs.json